vremes/shrpy/README.md

 `DISCORD_WEBHOOKS`: A list of Discord webhook URLs, leave this to empty list to disable this feature.

+`DISCORD_WEBHOOK_TIMEOUT`: Timeout for Discord webhook requests, in seconds.

 ## Headers

 `Authorization`: The password for uploading files (`UPLOAD_PASSWORD` in config.py file), simply ignore this header if you don't use a password.